BubbatheVTOG/i3-Teal-and-Grey/README.md

 <strong>Stuff Being Worked on in This Branch:</strong>
 <ul>
-<li>Switch out i3-lock for something more beautiful
+<li>Switch out i3-lock for something more beautiful.
 <li>implement xautolock to auto lock the screen.
 <li><del>Add icons to ipaddr and datetime sections of i3blocks.</del>
 <li><del>Remove chrome from getting pixel boarders.</del>
 <li>Get better icons for nm-applet and pa-applet
 <li>Git mv the bg picture and .i3blocks.conf to the i3 folder (possibly moving to symlinking the git repo to my local files).
-<li>Update on this page to a picture with better examples.
+<li>Update the pictures on this page with better examples.
 <li>Install script..? hmmm